chan030609/chan030609.github.io/_featured_categories/study.md

 sidebar: true
 order: 3
 description: >
-  Informal Studies on Any Field of Computer Science
+  Studies on any field of computer science or the status quo of my life in general.
 ---